Arafat3-DA/Oil-Production-Analysis-Report/README.md

 ## 📧 Contact
 For any queries or collaboration opportunities, reach out to me at arafatsiddiqui3@gmail.com or connect with me on LinkedIn.

-## ⭐ Acknowledgments
-Special thanks to the open data sources and the Power BI community for their support and resources.